aedoardo1990/Alternative-Travels/README.md

 | have a marketplace so that I can buy interesting products and relics from alternative travels of other users on the platform or alternatively I can post items to sell to other users | can access a marketplace with posts about artifacts and products of other travellers with their contact details under the market tab in the navbar. |

+# Deployment

+### Deployment to Heroku

+Once you have created a new gitpod workspace and set up the new project, you are ready to deploy to Heroku.

+1. In your heroku account, select Create New App, and give it a unique name related to your project.
+2. Select a region corresponding to where you live and click 'Create App'.
+3. Head into the 'Deploy' tab select GitHub as the 'deployment method', find your project repository and click 'Connect'.
+4. Click 'Deploy branch' to trigger Heroku to start building the application.
+5. Once you see the message saying 'build succeeded' you can click 'Open App' to see your application in the browser.

+### Connect React Frontend to the API backend

+Once you have set up the workspace and done a basic deploy to Heroku, you can connect the react workspace to your API, in order to send data to the API

+1. In the Heroku dashboard, go into the API application settings
+2. In 'Settings' add a new Config Var called 'CLIENT_ORIGIN' and set that to the URL for your deployed React application.
+In my case, this would be [https://alternative-travel-54fe13e24a2a.herokuapp.com/](https://alternative-travel-54fe13e24a2a.herokuapp.com/).
+3. Then add another Config Var called 'CLIENT_ORIGIN_DEV' and enter the URL of your Gitpod preview link, remembering to remove the trailing slash at the end.
+Gitpod occasionally changes this URL so keep an eye on it, as you are working on your project.
+4. Go back into your frontend Gitpod workspace, and install the Axios library using the command 'npm install axios'.
+5. Create a folder called 'API' and inside it create a file called 'axiosDefaults'.
+6. import axios at the top of the file
+7. Define your baseURL which is the unique URL of your deployed API project.
+In my case this would be [https://alternative-travel-54fe13e24a2a.herokuapp.com/](https://alternative-travel-54fe13e24a2a.herokuapp.com/)
+8. Set the content-type header to multi-part/form-data as the API will need to deal with images as well as text in it's requests.
+9. In order to avoid any CORS issues, set withCredentials to True.
+10. Import this file into App.js to be used across all pages